Click on the tabs for more information

 Not Included:

-Land Portion - travel/cancellation insurance, gratuities to guide and drivers.
+Land Portion - travel/cancellation insurance.

-Cruise Portion - Port taxes & service charges. ($180 will be added to your final invoice to prepay this cruise charge)
+Cruise Portion - Port taxes & service charges. ($180 will be added to your final invoice to prepay this cruise charge).
+Greek port taxes will be assessed to your onboard account on the ship and vary by port and season (€1 to €20 per port).

 Flight Departures - Special fares are available nationwide including transfers. (transfers not included unless airfare is purchased from Pilgrim Tours)